Carbon Offsets Don’t Work? Learn About Verified Climate Solutions (and More Explained)

 What Are Carbon Offsets & How Do Credits Work?

-Carbon offsetting “schemes” are a problem, but real programs involve investments in projects that fight climate change.
+Carbon footprint tree planting “schemes” are a problem, but real programs involve investments in projects that fight climate change.
 Generally speaking, there are two types of carbon offsets you can purchase and two different markets that provide them, emission reduction and sequestration.

 Types of Carbon Offsets